jundalisay/superb/content/en/maharlika/laws/epira/chapter-8.md

 25m pesos shall be charged against the current appropriations of the Senate.

 Thereafter, such amount necessary for its continued operation shall be included in the annual General Appropriations Act.
 The Power Commission shall exist for period of ten (10) years from the effectivity of this Act and may be extended by a joint concurrent resolution.

-SEC.
-63. Separation Benefits of Officials and Employees of Affected Agencies. –
+## SEC.
+63. Separation Benefits of Officials and Employees of Affected Agencies

-National government employees displaced or separated from the service as a result of the restructuring of the electricity industry and privatization of NPC assets pursuant to this Act, shall be entitled to either a separation pay and other benefits in accordance with existing laws, rules or regulations or be entitled to avail of the privileges provided under a separation plan which shall be one and one-half month salary for every year of service in the government: Provided, however, That those who avail of such privilege shall start their government service anew if absorbed by any government-owned successor company.
+National government employees displaced or separated from the service as a result of the restructuring of the electricity industry and privatization of NAPOCOR assets pursuant to this Act, shall be entitled to either a separation pay and other benefits in accordance with existing laws, rules or regulations or be entitled to avail of the privileges provided under a separation plan which shall be one and one-half month salary for every year of service in the government: Provided, however, That those who avail of such privilege shall start their government service anew if absorbed by any government-owned successor company.

 In no case shall there be any diminution of benefits under the separation plan until the full implementation of the restructuring and privatization.

 Displaced or separated personnel as a result of the privatization, if qualified, shall be given preference in the hiring of the manpower requirements of the privatized companies.

-The salaries of employees of NPC shall continue to be exempt from the coverage of Republic Act No. 6758, otherwise known as “The Salary Standardization Act”.
+The salaries of employees of NAPOCOR shall continue to be exempt from the coverage of RA 6758, otherwise known as “The Salary Standardization Act”.

-With respect to employees who are not retained by NPC, the government, through the Department of Labor and Employment, shall endeavor to implement re-training, job counseling, and job placement programs.
+With respect to employees who are not retained by NAPOCOR, the government, through the Department of Labor and Employment, shall endeavor to implement re-training, job counseling, and job placement programs.

-SEC.
+## SEC.
 64. Fiscal Prudence

-To promote the prudent management of government resources, the creation of new positions and the levels of or increase in salaries and all other emoluments and benefits of TRANSCO and PSALM Corp. personnel shall be subject to the approval of the President of the
+To promote the prudent management of government resources, the creation of new positions and the levels of or increase in salaries and all other emoluments and benefits of TRANSCO and PSALM Corp. personnel shall be subject to the approval of the President.

-Philippines.
-The compensation and all other emoluments and benefits of the officials and members of theBoard of the TRANSCO and PSALM Corp. shall be subject to the approval of the President of the Philippines.
+The compensation and all other emoluments and benefits of the officials and members of theBoard of the TRANSCO and PSALM shall be subject to the approval of the President of the Philippines.

-SEC.
+## SEC.
 65. Environmental Protection

 Participants in the generation, distribution and transmission sub-sectors of the industry shall comply with all environmental laws, rules, regulations and standards promulgated by the Department of Environment and Natural Resources including, in appropriate cases, the establishment of an environmental guarantee fund.